Nancy Hadsell 1930 - 2020 - Obituary

 Nancy was a full-time homemaker and was also a professional Nanny for a number of years.
 She was an accomplished artist, a lover of nature and an avid traveller.
 She and her husband enjoyed many years of sailing the East Coast, Gulf of Mexico and Caribbean aboard their boat, the September.

-She was preceded in death by her husband, her parents, and her son, Thomas Hadsell and grandson Mathew Hadsell.
+She was preceded in death by her husband, her parents, her son, Thomas Hadsell and grandson Mathew Hadsell

 She is survived by her sons, Kirk Hadsell of Cambridge, MD and Michael Hadsell, Raleigh, NC, two grandchildren, Grant Hadsell, Annapolis, MD & Cary Cheffy, Chatham, IL, three great-grandchildren, and several nieces and nephews.